 OUR HISTORY Reversing the Chicago River, Revitalizing a Community Although the MWRD's name has changed a few times and the scope of our work has expanded, the quality of service remains the same.
 Today's projects are as ambitious as they were more than 100 years ago, making profound impacts both locally and across the entire region.
 Managing today's water invokes an incredible need for the expertise of the MWRD, but it was the dire conditions of the local water environment in the 19th century that first demanded our services.
 As a response to a public health crisis coupled with the city's exponential growth, the MWRD was originally organized as the Sanitary District of Chicago in 1889 under an act of the Illinois General Assembly.
 The enabling act was in direct response to contamination of the Lake Michigan water supply and nuisance conditions of the rivers.
 During that time, a polluted river flowed directly into the lake and caused waterborne illnesses.
 The Sanitary District's first priority became reversing the flow of the Chicago and Calumet River Systems to prevent the discharge of sewage into Lake Michigan.
-The water instead discharged into the Des Plaines River where, it could dilute as it flowed into the Illinois River and eventually the Mississippi River.
+The water instead discharged into the Des Plaines River, where it could dilute as it flowed into the Illinois River and eventually the Mississippi River.
 To make this happen, the Sanitary District's dedicated staff constructed a 61.3-mile-system of canals and waterway improvements.
 The canals cut through the subcontinental dividing ridge, allowing the river to flow by gravity away from the lake and down a steeper slope.
-Workers blasted, dug and hauled heavy rock and deepened, straightened and widened water-
+Workers blasted, dug and hauled heavy rock and deepened, straightened and widened waterways to convey sewage and stormwater to improve the quality of area waters.
+The agency's first projects, reversal of the Chicago and then the Calumet River, were engineering marvels that not only improved environmental conditions but also helped to distinguish the agency around the world.
+The monumental achievements set a tone of impressive environmental engineering accomplishments and scientific breakthroughs.
+From there, the Sanitary District built intercepting sewers, pumping stations and water reclamation plants to clean water.
+The agency's mission grew from protecting the lake to creating a new flourishing waterway system.
+These early advancements were followed by a century of innovation in water treatment technology.
+These early projects were effective and also well documented.
+The engineers surveying the property and construction activities also photographed their work, leaving behind an archive of 14,000 images.
+From 1955 through 1988, the District was called the Metropolitan Sanitary District of Greater Chicago.
+In order to provide a more accurate perception of functions and responsibilities, the name was changed again in 1989 to the Metropolitan Water Reclamation District of Greater Chicago.
+Over that time, we went on to construct tunnels and reservoirs, aeration stations, nutrient recovery facilities and green infrastructure projects.
+We now operate the world's largest The MWRD serves an equivalent population of 12.72-million people each day, including 5.16-million residents of Chicago and 128 suburban communities, an equivalent of 5.32 million in the commercial and industrial sector, and a combined sewer overflow equivalent of 2.24-million people. water reclamation facility, the world's largest nutrient recovery facility, the world's largest wastewater treatment ultra-violet (UV) installation, and the world's largest combined sewer reservoir.